lightninglabs/lightning-dev-site/guides/javascript-grpc.md

 ### Examples

 Let's walk through some examples of Javascript gRPC clients.
+These examples assume that you have at least two `lnd` nodes running, the RPC location of one of which is at the default `localhost:10009`, with an open channel between the two nodes.

 #### Simple RPC